akshayvijaynair/akshayvijaynair/README.md

 > - Brief: Process automation expert on front-end systems for web and mobile, contributing to more than 500 releases and 3 projects
 > - Keywords: Front-end system development | Process automation | Software architecture

-- Managed, and led improvements to agile delivery efficiencies, and software development of 50 teams for a digital B2C platform
+- Managed, and led long term technical strategies, and software development of 50 teams for a digital B2C platform
 - Facilitated highly collaborative environment with technical documentation on building highly usable UIs improving SLA by 50%
 - Enhanced existing patterns of MVC frameworks like Angular, improving CI/CD workflow success rate by more than 30%
 - Automated developer version control workflow by developing a custom NodeJS CLI, reducing refactoring time by 200 hours
-- Led Development for a WCAG2.1 accessible and secure UI libraries and abstractions reducing team efforts by 80-100 hours
+- Owned development for a WCAG2.1 accessible and secure UI libraries and abstractions reducing team efforts by 80-100 hours
 - Spearheaded development of new middleware solutions with Webpack optimizing frequent release readiness of sites by 50%
-- Took the initiative in identifying issues by engineering a JavaScript deployment report web-app reducing analysis by 30%
+- Took the initiative in identifying issues by engineering a real time deployment reporting web-app reducing analysis by 30%
-- Abstracted Java complexities of hybrid cloud platform, reducing the training period of new developers by 2-3 weeks
+- Developed Java libraries for AWS-Adobe cloud platform, reducing developmental complexity for new applications by 2-3 weeks

 > [!NOTE]
 > - Stack: Angular, Java, Node.Js, Adobe Experience Manager, Jetpack(Android), AWS